UBC-MDS/SharpEdge/README.md

     from sharpedge import seam_carve
     ```

-2. (Optional) Load your image as a NumPy array.
+2. (Optional) Load your image as a NumPy array (if it isn't already).

       ```python
-      # Ensure that you have matplotlib and numpy installed in your environment
+      # Ensure that you have Pillow and numpy installed in your environment
-      import matplotlib.pyplot as plt
+      from PIL import Image
       import numpy as np

       # Load the image from the given path
-      img = plt.imread(PATH_TO_IMAGE)

-      # Only execute this conversion for functions other than seam_carve
-      # Convert the loaded image to the range [0, 255] and cast it to np.uint8
-      # This is necessary for processing images with most functions, but 'seam_carve' handles float inputs directly
-      img = np.round(np.clip(img * 255, 0, 255)).astype(np.uint8)
+      img = np.array(Image.open(PATH_TO_IMAGE))
       ```

 3. Process your images using the available functions: